discourse/mini_tarball/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`, and then push a new tag (e.g. `v0.2.1`) to GitHub.
-This will automatically publish the gem on [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `version.rb`, and then push it to GitHub.
+This will automatically create a tag and publish the gem on [rubygems.org](https://rubygems.org).

 ## Contributing